Modern C++

 using Alias = A::type;

-C++11 decltype keyword captures the type of entity or an expression
+C++11 decltype keyword deduces the type of an entity or expression

 int x = 3;